rocket-pool/RPIPs/RPIPs/RPIP-34.md

 * The VOP overview SHOULD exist as a living, informational RPIP maintained by the RPIP Editors.
 * Whenever an RPIP is ratified, the RPIP Editors MUST update the VOP Overview RPIP to include an entry for any newly ratified VOPs.
   * The VOP overview entry SHOULD follow the template defined under the VOP Overview Entry Template heading of this specification.
+* The VOP overview SHOULD contain a section for 'obsolete' VOPs.
+  * VOP overview entries MUST be moved to this section when their VOP is obsoleted.
+  * VOP records SHOULD be moved to this section when their VOP is obsoleted.

 ---